São Bernardo do Campo: Entertainment and sport

 The Cidade da Criança (Children's City) is an amusement park located in the center of the city behind the former Vera Cruz Film Studios.
 It was the first theme park in Brazil and in Latin America.
-It opened on October 10, 1968.
+It opened on 10 October 1968.

 The local association football clubs are rivals São Bernardo Futebol Clube and Esporte Clube São Bernardo.
-The city also hosted the 2011 Pan American Women's Handball Championship.
+The city also hosted the 2000 Pan American Men's Handball Championship and the 2011 Pan American Women's Handball Championship.

+São Bernardo also have an American football team, the São Bernardo Avengers.
+The team have won SPFL (São Paulo Football League) Golden Series in 2022, and now compete in SPFL Diamond Series.
+The team also competes in the National Football Championship.